EDUCBA Logo

 Calculating Investment Return In Excel

-Investment return or majorly called Return on Investment (in short ROI) is the basic mathematical and financial calculation which we all have done in our earlier times in School.
+Investment return, or majorly called Return on Investment (in short ROI), is the basic mathematical and financial calculation we all have done in our earlier times in School.
 But we have not tried this on Excel.
-Calculating investment return is the way to find out how much amount or the percentage returns the investor will receive on the basis of the amount is being invested for the given time period.
-There are different ways to find the investment return or ROI depending upon the type of input we have.
-Which we will be seeing that in below examples and descriptions below as well.
+Calculating Investment Return In Excel is the way to determine how much or the percentage returns the investor will receive based on the amount being invested for the given time period.
+There are different ways to find the investment return or ROI depending on our input type.
+We’ll explore this in the examples and descriptions below, using the ROI Calculator template.

 How to Use Calculating Investment Return In Excel?